Ishwardi Upazila: Geography

+Geographic location

-The upazila occupies an area of 250.89 sq. km.
+The upazila occupies an area of 250.89 km2.
 It is located between 24º03′ and 24º15′ north latitudes and between 89º00′ and 89º11′ east longitudes.
-The upazila is bounded on the north by Baraigram upazila and Lalpur upazila of Natore district, on the east by Atgharia upazila and Pabna Sadar upazila, on the south by Kumarkhali upazila and Mirpur upazila of Kushtia district and on the west by Bheramara upazila of Kushtia district.
-The river Padma flows beside Ishwardi and detaches this upazila from Kushtia district.
+The upazila is bounded on the north by Baraigram and Lalpur upazilas of Natore district, on the east by Atgharia and Pabna Sadar upazila, on the sosuth by Kumarkhali and Mirpur upazilas of Kushtia district and on the west by Bheramara upazila of Kushtia district.
+The river Padma flows beside Ishwardi and separates this upazila from Kushtia district.

+Geomorphology

+Ishwardi Upazila exhibits a diverse geomorphology.
+The region is characterized by a mix of plain, low-lying areas and elevated landforms.
+The major portion of Ishwardi Upazila lies in the vast Gangetic floodplain, featuring fertile alluvial soil deposited by the rivers.
+The landscape comprises riverbanks, floodplains, and locally elevated areas.
+The Ganges (locally known as Padma), one of the major rivers in Bangladesh, flows along the western and south-western boundary of Ishwardi, shaping the geomorphology of the region.
+The presence of rivers, along with their associated erosional and depositional processes, has played a significant role in shaping the landforms and sedimentary patterns of Ishwardi Upazila.

 Climate

+According to the Köppen climate classification, Ishwardi has a humid subtropical or tropical savanna climate.The weather is influenced by Indian monsoon.
+Much of the yearly rainfall is received from the south west monsoon.
+Generally, monsoon hits this region in the 2nd week of June and retreats at the end of October.

 A weather observatory was established in Ishwardi in 1963.
 Since then, the observatory is recording weather data.
 Its International Station Number is 41907.
-Highest maximum temperature ever recorded in Ishwardi is 44 °C and lowest minimum temperature ever recorded is 3.5 °C; which were recorded on May 13, 1970 and January 27, 1964 respectively.
-Highest 24 hour rainfall of 351 mm was recorded on July 11, 1976 in Ishwardi.
+Highest maximum temperature ever recorded in Ishwardi is 44 °C and lowest minimum temperature ever recorded is 3.5 °C; which were recorded on May 13, 1970, and January 27, 1964, respectively.
+Highest 24 hour rainfall of 351 mm was recorded on July 11, 1976, in Ishwardi.

 Demographics

-As of the 2011 Bangladesh census, Ishwardi has a population of 3,13,932, among whom 66,255 live in the urban areas and 2,47,677 live in the rural areas.
-The male population is 1,57,897 and female population is 1,56,035.
-This Upazila has a household of 73,373.
-Among them, urban household number is 15,332 and rural household number is 58,041.
-Ishwardi has an average literacy rate of 54.96% (7+ years), which is highest in Pabna district and also higher than the national average of 51.77% literate.

-Among the total population of Ishwardi, 305033 confirmed to be Muslim, 8024 confirmed to be Hindu, 507 confirmed to be Christian, 11 confirmed to be Buddhist and 357 did not state in the 2011 Population and Housing census.
+According to the 2011 Census of Bangladesh, Ishwardi Upazila had 73,373 households and a population of 313,932.
+62,542 (19.92%) were under 10 years of age.
+Ishwardi had a literacy rate (age 7 and over) of 54.96%, compared to the national average of 51.8%, and a sex ratio of 988 females per 1000 males.
+66,255 (21.10%) lived in urban areas.

 Majority of Ishwardi's inhabitants are ethnic Bengali who speak Bangla.
 Along with them, some Urdu speaking Bihari people also live here.

 Administration

+Ishwardi upazila divided into Ishwardi Municipality and seven union council.

+The Ishwardi town is administrated by Ishwardi Municipality.
+Which is divided into 9 wards.
+And the railway Town Pakshy administrated by Pakshy Union Council.